 Fostering Saves Lives

-Fostering is important because it helps reduce overcrowding in shelters and opens up space for another animal to be saved.
-It also helps prepare animals for adoption by giving them a chance to live in a home where the can fully express their personality, work to overcome fears, or recover from trauma, or recuperate from medical procedures.
+Fostering helps reduce overcrowding in shelters and opens space for another pet to be saved.
+When you foster a pet in need, you are giving them an opportunity to live in a home where they can fully express their personalities and decompress, work to overcome fears, recover from trauma, or recuperate from medical procedures.
 You can help us better get to know an animal in order to help find them the perfect forever home.

 Nevada SPCA provides all of the necessary supplies - you provide the TLC!

 Foster caregivers volunteer to provide a temporary home for an animal.
 It can be a very rewarding and personal way to contribute to saving homeless pets.
 Kittens, cats, and dogs are the most common pets needing foster homes, but we sometimes need foster homes for puppies, rabbits, guinea pigs, or rats.

 Puppies and kittens take a lot of time and attention.
 Neonatal kittens and puppies need to be feed every couple of hours.
 And even older puppies cannot be left alone for 8 hours.
 However, older kittens and adult dogs can be a good fit for people who work full time.
 We can help you determine what type of foster pets would be a good fit for you and your lifestyle.